kvinay7/interview-preparation/Java.md

 | 12             | `,`                                | Comma operator                         |   Left-to-right    |

 ---

+## Conceptual Questions:
+- What is java and the role of the JVM in achieving Java's platform independence?
+- Explain the flow from .java to .class to execution.
+Where does each component (JDK, JRE, JVM) fit?
+- How does Java ensure security in runtime?
+Explain the role of bytecode verifier and class loader.
+- What is JIT (Just-In-Time) compilation?
+How does it improve performance?
+- What is dynamic linking?
+How does it help in application flexibility?
+- What is the structure of a basic Java program?
+Why must the main method be static?
+- What happens if we remove the main method or having more main methods?
+- Can you have multiple classes in one .java file?
+What are the rules?
+- What are the default values of each primitive data type in Java?
+- How are int and Integer different in terms of memory and behavior?
+- What is autoboxing and unboxing?
+What problems can it cause in collections?
+- What is the difference between == and .equals()?
+How does this apply to Strings and Integers?
+- What is the difference between >> and >>>?
+When would you use each?
+- Explain the precedence and associativity of Java operators.
+Why does it matter in complex expressions?
+- Why doesn’t Java support operator overloading?
+- What are short-circuit operators?
+How do they help in performance and logic safety?
+- Compare for, while, and do-while.
+When is each preferable?
+- How does switch work in Java?
+What are the fall-through and break behaviors?
+- What are labeled break and continue?
+Give an example where this is useful.
+- What is the difference between a ternary operator and if-else?
+Which is better and why?

 ## Coding Practice:
 - Swap two numbers with and without using third variable.